akrzemi1/__sandbox__/__MAIN__/contract_of_awaitables.md

 For higher-level awaitables with weaker postconditions, ("I will either return the users or not"), not returning users is not a failure.
 In that case there is many ways to represent the four outcomes:

-#2 could stil be represented by throwing an exception. #3 could be represented by returning an *empty* result. #4 could be modeled either by an exception or by an empty result with a dedicated code.
+#2 could still be represented by throwing an exception. #3 could be represented by returning an *empty* result. #4 could be modeled either by an exception or by an empty result with a dedicated code.

 Alternatively, given that we have an *empty* state, even the resource failures could be represented by it.